sigkill-uw/dcm/README.md

 `sys/*` - Internal source directory for the engine

 `pages/*` - Directory for Jade templates representing the pages of your site.
-Files within this directory with the extension `.jade` are considered to be pages, and are assigned an identifier corresponding to their filename without the `.jade` extension.
+Files within this directory (at top level) with the extension `.jade` are considered to be pages, and are assigned an identifier corresponding to their filename without the `.jade` extension.

 These files are furthermore parsed as follows:

 1. The initial lines of the file, up to and including a single blank line, are extracted and parsed as a JSON object.
 This object will be provided to